Emmanuel Ghent

 Emmanuel Robert Ghent (May 15, 1925 in Montréal, Quebec – March 31, 2003 in New York City, USA) was a pioneering composer of electronic music and a psychiatric practitioner, researcher, and teacher.

 Biography

 Emmanuel Ghent was born in Montreal, Quebec.
 He grew up in Montreal and attended McGill University to study medicine.
 After graduating, he moved to New York City to continue his psychiatric training.
 He remained there all his life, practicing in New York and eventually becoming a clinical professor of psychology at the postdoctoral program in psychoanalysis at New York University.
 Throughout his life, Ghent worked to expand his field of psychoanalysis beyond psychiatric practitioners.

-Emmanuel Ghent died in New York City.
+Emmanuel is the father of Valerie Ghent.
+He died in New York City.

 Work

 Psychology

 Emmanuel Ghent was a key figure of the relational psychoanalysis movement, belonging to its first generation alongside Adrienne Harris, Stephen Mitchell, Muriel Dimen, and Ruth Stein.
 His most famous contribution to that tradition is his 1990 paper "Masochism, Submission, Surrender—Masochism as a Perversion of Surrender", in which Ghent distinguishes submission from surrender, with the latter serving as a foundation for clinical practice.
 The patient is not so much expected to "submit", but rather surrender their defenses.